 LEAP-1C and the COMAC C919

-With its initial program win, announced in 2010, Nexcelle is positioned as a key partner on the world’s first truly integrated propulsion system – supplying a highly capable nacelle, thrust reverser and exhaust system for the CFM International LEAP-1C engine on China’s COMAC C919 jetliner.
+With its initial program win, announced in 2010, Nexcelle is a key partner on the world’s first truly integrated propulsion system – supplying a highly capable nacelle, thrust reverser and exhaust system for the CFM International LEAP-1C engine on China’s COMAC C919 jetliner.

 Key features of Nexcelle’s nacelle system for the LEAP-1C include an all-new translating O-Duct thrust reverser configuration; a fan cowl that is structurally integrated to the engine; and an integrated mounting system for reduced engine distortion and enhanced on-wing performance.